 “Don’t pools have chlorine?”
 Yes, they do.

 Chlorine is added to pool water in order to kill bacteria and viruses.
 The chlorine and the pool water mixed together create a sort of weak acid (hypochlorous acid – try saying that fast three times in a row!).
 This acid kills bacteria and viruses which can cause human diseases.
 SARS COV 2 is eliminated from surfaces with chlorine, yet there is no proof that coronavirus is eliminated in chlorinated pool water.
-However, this data suggests that SARS COV 2 will be inactivated in chlorinated pool water.
+However, this data does suggest that SARS COV 2 will be inactivated in chlorinated pool water.
 So, what does this mean?
 Theoretically speaking, the chlorine inside the swimming pool should be enough to kill the coronavirus, if it is present in the water.
-It is assumed that the coronavirus will not survive in chlorinated water for a long period of time, therefore the chance of contracting COVID 19 from pool water is considered low.
+It is assumed that the coronavirus will not survive in chlorinated water for a long period of time, therefore the chance of contracting COVID-19 from pool water is considered low.